 Research shows that people who attend counseling are 6 times more likely to feel better than those who try to solve their problems on their own.
 That said, like anything, you get out of therapy what you put into it.
 While I can’t guarantee you will end up happier, I can say that my clients who stay the course and who up show up committed to the process achieve results that make them significantly happier and healthier in their lives.
 And I promise to do my best to help and to support you on your journey.
 As part of that promise, I want your feedback along the way.
 I will actively seek out your feedback on how you see the therapy is progressing so that I can be responsive and helpful to you.

 Great question!
-When you arrive, please check in with my receptionist and have a seat in my waiting area.
-At your appointment time, I will greet you and invite you into my private therapy room.
-I will invite you to share why you are seeking help at this time and use a structured evaluation to assess your situation and to develop a plan to help you.
+When you begin therapy, we will start with a structured evaluation to assess your situation and to develop a plan to help you.
 My only goal is to help you to be happier in your life.
 That is it.
 So I will find out from you what is not working and help you to make it better.
 If all goes well, we will then decide how often we will meet and what issues we will work on together.